Pandemic Vs. Public Health Crisis

 There’s a good chance you know that being sedentary can lead to health issues.
 You don’t take it lightly.
 But, you’re sure not ready to torturously read another gloom and doom scare article.

-Well, this one is serious here and there.
-Here at Wakeout we’re more interested in making you smile!
-That makes reading about health easier to swallow and does a better job grabbing attention.
+Well, this one is serious (here and there).
+At Wakeout we’re more interested in making you smile!
+That makes reading about health easier to swallow and does a better job of grabbing attention.
 Are you ready?
 Super!

 -We’ll then consider if sedentary work is a pandemic or something else.